-The so called Wilderness really consists of unexplored land, cities and castles, not to mention the area immediately surrounding the castle (ruined or otherwise) which housed the dungeons.
+The so-called Wilderness really consists of unexplored land, cities and castles, not to mention the area immediately surrounding the castle (ruined or otherwise) which housed the dungeons.
 The referee must do several things in order to conduct wilderness adventure games.
 First, he must have a ground level map of his dungeons, a map of the terrain immediately surrounding this, and finally a map of the town or village closest to the dungeons (where adventurers will be most likely to base themselves).
 "Blackmoor" is a village of small size (a one-horse town), while "Grayhawk" is a large city.
 Both have maps with streets and buildings indicated, and players can have town adventures roaming around the bazaars, inns, taverns, shops, temples, and so on.
 Venture into the Thieves' Quarter only at your own risk!
 The terrain beyond the immediate surroundings of the dungeon area should be unknown to all but the referee.
-Off-hand adventures in the wilderness are made on the OUTDOOR SURVIVAL playing board (explained below).
-Exploratory journies, such as expeditions to find land suitable for a castle or in search of some legendary treasure are handled in an entirely different manner.
+Off-hand adventures in the wilderness are made in these areas.
+Exploratory journeys, such as expeditions to find land suitable for a castle or in search of some legendary treasure are handled in an entirely different manner.